oliviaaheng/robochaser/README.md

-# Robo-chaser
+# RoboChaser

 The code for this project is separated into 2 locations and 4 parts total.

-In this github repository.. there is YoloV3 Mimic and YoloV8 Custom, and in google collaboratory, there is YoloV8 Custom Dataset.ipynb, and Robochaser.ipynb.
+In this GitHub repository.. there is YoloV3 Mimic and YoloV8 Custom, and in google collaboratory, there is YoloV8 Custom Dataset.ipynb, and Robochaser.ipynb.
 The links to the notebooks are...